[fancy_box id=1 linked_cu=6969 align=”center”] CLICK HERE TO GET YOUR FREE TIP SHEET[/fancy_box]

 Understanding Bell’s palsy

 The onset of Bell’s palsy can indeed be a frightening experience.
 The sudden onset of symptoms can leave people wondering what they probably had a stroke.
 However, the symptoms of a stroke are much different than the symptoms of Bell’s palsy.
-How much ever frightening the condition may appear, but, it is by and large a harmless condition, that clears up on its own without a vigorous treatment regime.
+How frightening the condition may appear, but it is by and large a harmless condition that clears up on its own without a vigorous treatment regime.
 It is rarely a permanent condition.
 The paralysis should resolve within 3 months of the onset of symptoms.
 Bell’s palsy is also known by the following names – Antoni’s palsy, refrigeration palsy, idiopathic palsy, and facial nerve palsy.